180047723/ECS7016P_TechDemo/README.md

 * Dowload the files.
 * Open the files using Unity3D (Version 2020.3)
 * Inside the Scenes folder (Assets > Scenes > TechDemoScene) press the Techdemo.unity file.
-* This shows the generator and agents as shown above.
+* Press play and this will run the generator and agents (as shown above).
 * This will also show the different game objects in the hierarchy window as shown below.

 ![image](https://user-images.githubusercontent.com/104271448/165041652-aa4ca4b2-5398-41f4-baed-60023587cd2b.png)